Ujjal Singh: Early life and family

 He was the younger of the two sons of Sujan Singh and Lakshmi Devi, Sujan Singh was a famous agriculturalist in Punjab.
 Ujjal Singh was born on 27 December 1895 in the Hadali village belonging to the Shahpur district.
 His primary education came from Dharmshalas and Madrasas, although he passed his middle examination in Khalsa High School, Amritsar.
 He pursued his M.A in History from Government College, Lahore in the year 1916 and received a Master's degree.
-He excelled in Hockey.
+He excelled in hockey.
 His elder brother was Sir Sobha Singh, the principal contractor during the construction of New Delhi, 1911–1930.

-He received Sardar Sujan Singh's property in Punjab and through it he had a profitable oil, cloth and spinning industry to make him a successful businessman.
-He lived in his house in Mian Channu known currently as Haveli Ujjal Singh near his fathers house, now a railway station, known as Kot Sujan Singh.
+He received Sardar Sujan Singh's property in Punjab and through it he had a profitable agricultural, cloth and spinning industry to make him a successful businessman.
+He lived in his house in Mian Channu known currently as Haveli Ujjal Singh near his father's house, now a railway station, known as Kot Sujan Singh.
 He was first introduced to politics, specifically Sikh politics, by his cousin Sardar Bahadur Mehtab Singh.

 He was then married to Santsev Kaur, daughter of builder Sunder Singh Dhupia and granddaughter of famous poet-philosopher and 'Father of Modern Punjabi Literature' Bhai Vir Singh.
+His first wife passed away during childbirth and he was married once more.